Travis County, Texas: Economy

 As of 2017, Travis County had a median household income of $68,350 per year, and a per capita income of $38,820 per year.
 13.9% of the population lived below the poverty level.
 The county's largest employers are governments (the State of Texas, the US Federal Government, Travis County and the City of Austin) and public education bodies.
 Other major employers are concentrated in industries relating to semiconductors, software engineering and healthcare.

-Travis County, along with other Texas counties, has one of the nation's highest property tax rates.
-In 2009, the county was ranked 88th in the nation for property taxes as percentage of the homes value on owner-occupied housing.
-Travis County also ranked in the top 100 for amount of property taxes paid and for percentage of income paid as tax.
-Property tax rates are generally high in Texas because the state does not levy an income tax.

 Education

 K-12 education

 Travis County is served by a number of public school districts; the largest is Austin Independent School District, serving most of Austin.
 Other districts wholly or mainly located in Travis County include Eanes ISD, Lake Travis ISD, Lago Vista ISD, Leander ISD, Del Valle ISD, Manor ISD, and Pflugerville ISD.
 Parts of Elgin ISD, Coupland ISD, Hutto ISD, Round Rock ISD, Marble Falls ISD, Johnson City ISD, Dripping Springs ISD and Hays Consolidated ISD also cross into Travis County.